 How Many Times Should I Repeat Affirmations?

-The number of times to repeat affirmations is really dependant on yourself.
-The reason why I say that is because at the start, it can take some time for the habit to form.
+The number of times to repeat affirmations is really dependent on yourself.
+The reason why I say that is because, at the start, it can take some time for the habit to form.

 Let’s say that you wanted to repeat affirmations for 5 minutes each day, at the start of the day and before you sleep.
 But as you are just starting out, you might forget one or two sessions during the week.